bitovi/academy/src/typescript/6-classes.md

 ## Protected modifier

-Protected modifiers are similar to private modifiers in that they can't be accessed but they CAN be accessed by deriving classes.
-The following example shows an inherited class that can access it's parent protected property `teethCount`:
+Protected modifiers are similar to private modifiers in that they can’t be accessed but they CAN be accessed by deriving classes.
+The following example shows an inherited class that can access it’s parent protected property `teethCount`:

 @sourceref ./6-9-protected.ts
 @codepen